 There are three timescales:-

-Shorter term factors that develop between general elections including perceptions of party leaders, new problems that arise and issues that become more relevant.
+- Shorter term factors that develop between general elections.
+These include perceptions of party leaders, new problems that arise and issues that become more relevant.
 Both the national and constituency levels are important and so the popularity of the sitting MP or rival candidates, especially if they are well known locally, and the strength of party organisation in the constituency matter.

 - The final Campaign when media attention is on the election and the work of parties nationally and locally is most intense.
 Events that take place, media coverage, what the parties manage to communicate to the voters and the leader debates are all important.